evilsoft/simply-evil-js/README.md

 ```
 http://localhost:9876/debug.html
 ```
-The jasmine web reporter will not live reload (personal choice for debugging), so you will need to refresh during the debugging process.
+The jasmine web reporter will not live reload, so you will need to refresh during the debugging process.

 In addition to the html runner/reporter , it uses headless [phantom-js](http://phantomjs.org/) in the terminal with a nice, mocha-like output.
 Any file that is either a spec or a file that is referenced by a spec is changed, the suite will be ran again, showing the results of your change.
 Like anything else, this can be stopped by hitting `Ctrl+c`.